giocode/giocode.github.io/source/projects/time-series-decomposition.markdown

 ### LOESS smoothing

-Instead of using MA, we can use a local linear regression technique to determine the trend.
+Alternatively, we can use a local linear regression technique to determine the trend of a time series.
 Precisely, we can fit a straight line through the observations near each data point.
 Then, the estimate of the trend at each point is given by each fitted line.
-For the data point at time $t$, the estimated trend-cycle is given by:
+For the data point at time $$t$$, the estimated trend-cycle $$T$$ is given by:

 $$
 T_t = a + bt